California mansion fire sale: the fall of a billion-dollar realtor

-LOS ANGELES (Reuters) - It has 17 bathrooms, a 17-car garage, marbled floors, gold leaf ceilings, a vineyard, horse stables, tennis courts and a lake - and occupies the largest parcel of residential real estate on southern California’s exclusive Newport Coast.
+LOS ANGELES, April 17 (Reuters) - It has 17 bathrooms, a 17-car garage, marbled floors, gold leaf ceilings, a vineyard, horse stables, tennis courts and a lake - and occupies the largest parcel of residential real estate on southern California’s exclusive Newport Coast.

 This empty, never-sold, soon-to-be-auctioned mega-mansion is a gaudy symbol of the runaway extravagance that gripped the top end of the U.S. real estate market before the housing crash of 2008.
 Once valued at $87 million, it could be sold for a quarter of that price at an auction next week.